microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 ### LocalizedData

-A hashtable object with properties that map to localized data in a `.psd1` file.
+A dynamic object with properties names that map to localized data messages in a `.psd1` file.

 When using localized data, PSRule loads localized strings as a hashtable from `PSRule-rules.psd1`.